nrw-digital/week-notes/en/updates/_posts/2024-07-26-week-notes.md

 There are around 100 forms on our site, ranging from the most used (report an incident) to many that are used under just 10 times a year.
 We hope to reduce this number significantly as forms are better designed, merged where it makes sense to for users, and simplified.

-Still, we've come a long in five years when these were Word forms users had to download from our website, or call us to be sent a copy.
+Still, NRW's come a long in five years when these were Word forms users had to download from our website, or call us to be sent a copy.

 ## Species licensing